Ant-Man and The Wasp: Quantumania (2023) Film Review

 My Ant-Man and The Wasp: Quantumania Review

-Anyway, in the year 2026, Scott is enjoying life as a superhero celebrity, but he’s juggling the frustration of having missed so much of his daughter Cassie’s life.
-He spent two years of her childhood in jail of course, and then missed five more years because of Thanos.
+On to the plot, in the MCU year of 2026, Scott Lang is enjoying life as a superhero celebrity, but he’s juggling the frustration of having missed so much of his daughter Cassie’s life.
+He spent two years of her childhood in jail of course and then missed five more years because of Thanos.
 Cassie grew up during that time, and she has her own ideas and ambitions that Scott isn’t entirely comfortable with.
 A lot of that involves following in his footsteps, be that in getting locked up by the police or using Hank Pym’s shrinking technology.
 Cassie wants to be a superhero, like her dad, and we learn early in the film that she is a brilliant young woman that spent the five years during which her dad, Hank, Hope, and Janet were gone, studying the Quantum Realm and all of Hank’s research journals.
 This culminated in her inventing a machine that could enable Quantum exploration!
 After the Blip, Hank and Hope both encouraged Cassie in her ambition behind the backs of Scott and Janet.
 Scott was wrapped up in his celebrity status after all, and Janet was frustratingly tight-lipped on her Quantum experiences.
 All of this comes to a head when Cassie activates her machine, provoking Janet into a panic.
 Then, all five of them are sucked into the Quantum Realm.

 There, Hank and Hope and Scott and Cassie learn just how much Janet Van Dyne didn’t tell them about the Realm, and the biggest secrets involve Kang the Conqueror.
 He was exiled to the Quantum Realm and crash-landed where he was nursed back to health by Janet.
-They developed a close friendship and a mutual respect and Janet helped Kang repair his crashed ship, which is fueled by remarkably advanced technology that allows him to operate the ship through his thoughts.
-The ship can also take Kang to any PLACE and TIME within the Multiverse, seemingly without the creation of Branched Timelines wherever he lands.
+They developed a close friendship, and a mutual respect and Janet helped Kang repair his crashed ship, which is fueled by remarkably advanced technology that allows him to operate the ship through his thoughts.
+The ship can also take Kang to any PLACE and TIME within the Multiverse, seemingly without creating Branched Timelines where he lands.
 Kang seems intelligent, kind, and understanding and Janet has only known him as a soft-spoken and patient person up until the point his ship is repaired.
 She then comes into physical contact with the ship and is able to see into Kang’s mind and she learns that he has a lot of blood on his hands.
 This entity has wiped entire Multiversal Timelines out of existence!
 He has murdered trillions!
 Janet sees Kang as a merciless Warlord.
 Kang simply sees himself as a necessary Conqueror.
 Still, Kang offers to take Janet home to her daughter and husband and vows to spare her Universe due to the kindness that she had shown him.
 Janet cannot allow Kang to leave the Quantum Realm however, as she is fully aware of what he is capable of.
 So, using Pym Particles, she destroys the Multiversal Core that power his Time Sphere and leaves Kang stranded.

-Janet has now made an enemy of Kang and she makes efforts to flee his wrath, but while entrapping Kang within the Quantum Realm may have been beneficial to the Multiverse as a whole (or, maybe it wasn’t), it certainly was not beneficial to the Quantum Realm, or more specifically, its inhabitants.
+Janet has now made an enemy of Kang, and she makes efforts to flee his wrath, but while entrapping Kang within the Quantum Realm may have been beneficial to the Multiverse as a whole (or, maybe it wasn’t), it certainly was not beneficial to the Quantum Realm, or more specifically, its inhabitants.
 Kang decided to establish rule over the Realm.
-If he was to dwell there, he would conquer it and rule it, and rule it he did.
+If he was to dwell there, he would conquer it and rule it and rule it he did.
 Wielding his immaculate technologies and tremendous power, Kang would go on to oppress the people of the Quantum Realm and develop a massive city and a robotic army.
 Oppositions arose and Janet joined the Resistance that fought against Kang, but Kang conquered the Quantum Realm nonetheless, and millions were killed and those who survived fell under his oppressive rule.
 Then, Janet escaped.

 Of course, everyone else that was forcefully brought into the Quantum Realm by M.O.D.O.K. does too and before reuniting with Janet, Kang actually captures Scott and Cassie.